adriendelsalle/jhub-on-kubespray/README.md

 mv kubespray-2.12.5 kubespray && \
 cd kubespray
 ```

-> The kubespray directory is renamed without version number to have generic code below.
+> The kubespray directory is renamed without version number to have generic code below

+> Update the version number to latest available

 [[Top]](#table-of-contents)

 ### Install Kubespray requirements

-Install Kubespray requirements in a Python 3 environnement.
+Kubespray uses Python 3 and several dependencies to be installed.

 - Install Python 3

-Also install pip (package installer for Python) and venv to create virtual environnement (see below).
+Install Python 3 but also pip (package installer for Python) and venv to create virtual environnements (see below).

 ``` bash
 sudo apt-get install python3.7 python3-pip python3-venv
 ```

-- Create a virtual env to segregate your workspace
+- Create a virtual env

+This is a best isolation pratice using Python to use virtual env (or conda env for conda users).

 ``` bash
 python3 -m venv ~/projects/kubespray-venv